Table of Contents[Hide][Show]

 - Sausage and potatoes (Combine mayonnaise, Dijon mustard, chopped garlic and salt & pepper in a bowl.
 Mix in cubed potatoes to cover them in the sauce.
 Place kielbasa sausage in a casserole and surround with saucy potatoes.
 Cover with foil and bake until potatoes are fork-tender).

 If you’re planning to spend the entire day waterside, you’ll need to pack plenty of snacks for the family.
 Convenience store stops, while fun, can really add up.
 These are a few budget-friendly snack tips for a day at the beach:

 - Plan to do a grocery store run on the first day of your trip to load up on snack-appropriate foods.

 - Bring a rolling cooler or a cooler bag from home.
 If your hotel has a freezer, freeze several water bottles to keep in the bag.
 Otherwise fill up gallon-sized zip plastic bags with ice from the hotel to keep foods cold.

 - Water is going to be #1 priority when you’re in the sunshine.
 Bring refillable water bottles from home and fill up at the hotel.
-Bring an extra gallon jug to stay hydrated throughout the day.
+Carry an extra gallon jug to stay hydrated throughout the day.

-- Bring plastic zip bags from home in snack sizes.
+- Pack plastic zip bags from home in snack sizes.
 Purchase large bags of chips, crackers and treats at the grocery then divvy them into the smaller bags at the hotel.

 - Kids eat frequently, especially when they are more active (like running up and down the beach or braving the waves).
 Check out these trip snacks for toddlers.

 - For those on a special diet, it’s important to keep on track with pre-planning snacks before your trip.
 Read about these best Keto diet snacks and these gluten- and dairy-free snacks.

 - Pack a special picnic.
 Some beach locations will have grassy areas in addition to the sand (like La Jolla in San Diego, California).

 - In locations where waves are good, a boogie board is a must-have for elementary-aged kids and teens.
 Ask at your if it has beach items you can borrow.

 - Releasing sea turtles, like this area in Guatemala.